Revealing Choice Bracketing

-We next conduct our revealed preference tests of symmetric versions of the three models considered using the entire set of decisions for each subject.
-These tests are demanding.
-For example, all three tests make point predictions in Decisions 2 and 4.
-Random behavior has less than a $10^{-5}$ chance of passing either BB- or NB- SARP with two errors, and less than a $10^{-2}$ chance of passing the PNB Algorithm with two errors (see Appendix \ref{sec:Bronars}).
+We next conduct our revealed preference tests of the three models considered using the entire set of decisions for each subject.
+Notice that in both experiments, the alternative $(x,y)$ leads to an identical outcome as the alternative $(y,x)$.\footnote{Either leads to a lottery paying $x$ and $y$ with equal probability, or to a payment of $x$ to one anonymous individual and $y$ to another.} As discussed in Section \ref{sec:Theory}, we extend the tests so that whenever $(a,b)P^{\mathcal{D}}(x,y)$, i.e., $(a,b)$ is directly revealed preferred to $(x,y)$ in the dataset $\mathcal{D}$, we also have $(a,b)P^{\mathcal{D}}(y,x)$, as well as $(b,a)P^{\mathcal{D}}(x,y)$ and $(b,a)P^{\mathcal{D}}(y,x)$.
+This reduces the need to compare across decisions and makes our tests more demanding.
+For example, all three tests make point predictions in D2 and D4.
+Random behavior has a 0.001\% chance or less of passing either BB- or NB-SARP with one error, and a 0.3\% chance of passing the PNB Algorithm with one error (see Appendix \ref{sec:Bronars}).
 Table \ref{tab:FullTests} shows how many subjects pass each test.

-We compare results of the tests that allow for up to two errors.
-Strikingly, we find that no subjects pass BB-SARP in Risk while 10\% of subjects in Social pass it.
-Substantially more pass NB-SARP -- 43\% of subjects in each experiment.
-While notably fewer subjects pass BB-SARP than either BB-WARP or BB-Mon, a similar number of subjects pass NB-SARP as pass all NB-WARP restrictions with one error as pass NB-SARP with two errors.
-These results strongly support that a plurality of our subjects are well-described as narrow bracketers and reinforce the relative rarity of broad bracketing.
+We compare results of the tests allowing for up to one error.
+We find that no subjects pass BB-SARP in Risk, and only 10\% of subjects pass it in Social.
+However, 34-35\% of subjects in each experiment pass NB-SARP.
+While fewer subjects pass BB-SARP than either BB-WARP or BB-Mon, a similar number of subjects pass all NB-WARP restrictions with one error and the more demanding NB-SARP with two errors.
+These results show that a plurality of our subjects are well-described as narrow bracketers.

-Even allowing for two errors, only about half of subjects pass either BB- or NB- SARP.
-Our test of partial-narrow bracketing diagnoses how many of these behave consistently with intermediate degrees of bracketing.
-We find that 28\% of subjects in Risk and 15\% of subjects in Social pass the PNB Algorithm but not BB-SARP nor NB-SARP.\footnote{Broad and narrow bracketing are both special cases of partial-narrow bracketing, thus any subject who passes BB- or NB- SARP will also pass this test.} This leaves 26\% and 33\% of subjects in Risk and Social inconsistent with all three models of bracketing.
+Our test of partial-narrow bracketing diagnoses how many of those who fail BB-SARP and NB-SARP behave consistently with intermediate degrees of bracketing.
+We find that 15\% of subjects in Risk and 12\% of subjects in Social pass the PNB test but neither BB-SARP nor NB-SARP when allowing for one error.\footnote{Broad and narrow bracketing are both special cases of partial-narrow bracketing, and thus any subject who passes BB- or NB-SARP will also pass this test.} Only 4\% of subjects in Risk and 9\% of subjects in Social pass the PNB-PE test but not the PNB test.

 \begin{result}